sbsambado/wnv_USdrivers/README.md

 **corresponding author:** Samantha Sambado (ssambado@stanford.edu)

 *Note:* These files are meant to show the workflow of various components.
-Data files will be hosted on Dryad (link coming soon).
+Data files will be hosted on Dryad (https://doi.org/10.5061/dryad.dz08kps9j).

 **Software**
 R version 4.4.1